-- Each classroom has been set up to enable some social distancing and free movement around the classroom for staff. - Staff should try and maintain distance from children where possible - Staff should avoid face to face contact - The tables will be set up facing the front in rows with the exception of Beech and Rowan class where grouped tables will be used to enable suitable educational provision. - Two children will share a workstation in which they will remain. - Younger children will need to be supported to maintain distance and not touch staff where possible. - Sitting on the carpet will be avoided to ensure children are not in close contact with each other.
+- Each classroom has been set up to enable some social distancing and free movement around the classroom for staff. - Staff should try and maintain distance from children where possible - Staff should avoid face to face contact - The tables will be set up to enable suitable educational provision. - Children will remain in small consistent groups within the classroom where possible. - Younger children will need to be supported to maintain distance and not touch staff where possible. - Sitting on the carpet will be avoided to ensure children are not in close contact with each other.
 Where children do sit on the carpet, this will be for short periods of time and there will be space between them. - Where practical, children will store all their equipment including lunch boxes, at their station to limit need for movement around the classroom and into shared areas. - Children will come into school on the days they have PE dressed in their PE kits to alleviate the need for changing and bringing PE kits in from home. - Classroom based equipment can be shared within a class bubble but must be cleaned regularly. - In organising the furniture, teachers will ensure that the sink is readily available for children to use before they go out and when they come in, with the soap and paper towels being arranged to facilitate this.